Skip to content

 Solution

-Custom integration with Beatport's API (the hardest unlock in the project), mirrored locally in Postgres and enriched with Spotify (HD cover, 30-second preview, precise duration, genres) joined by UPC → ISRC.
+Custom integration with Beatport's API (the hardest unlock in the project), mirrored locally on our server and enriched with Spotify (HD cover, 30-second preview, precise duration, genres) joined by UPC → ISRC.
 Everything syncs on its own, no manual button.
 On top of that base, the full institutional site: filterable catalog, artist pages, public performance via Songstats, demos, contact and a sync-observability admin panel.

 Outcome